NVIDIA/DL4AGX/mtmi/README.md

 And you will get the executable file at `/DL4AGX/mtmi/inference_app/build/orin/mtmiapp`

 ### Run the app
-Please make sure you have the following files on Orin.
+Please make sure you have the following files on NVIDIA Drive Orin platform.
 ```yaml
 engines/
   mtmi_depth_i8_dla.loadable